-Brokrete wants to be the “Shopify of construction”, raises $3M Seed led by Xploration Capital – TechCrunch
+Brokrete wants to be the ‘Shopify of construction’, raises $3M seed led by Xploration Capital – TechCrunch

 With the pandemic affecting every aspect of life and industry, it’s no surprise that digitization is coming to construction fast.
 Construction suppliers are increasingly under the same pressure as other sectors to perform at a higher level.
-We’ve seen the rise of companies like Dozer, Reno Run, and Toolbox try to address this, but often the model is closer to a vertical integration one rather than something more open.
-Even with that, it’s still the case that to order concrete or bricks, construction companies have to negotiate each time, while simultaneously record keeping.
+We’ve seen the rise of companies like Dozer, Reno Run and Toolbox try to address this, but often the model is closer to a vertical integration rather than something more open.
+Even with that, it’s still the case that to order concrete or bricks, construction companies have to negotiate each time, with simultaneous record keeping.

 This is the argument of Brokrete, which bills itself as the “Shopify of construction.”